audreythando/portfolio-thandoaudrey/README.md

 - CSS for styling 🎨

 ## Configuration ⚙️
 This project does not require any special configuration.
-Ensure all dependencies are installed via `npm install`.
+Ensure all dependencies are installed via `yarn install`.

 ## Examples 🌐
 Visit the live site: [Audrey Thando's Portfolio](https://portfolio-thandoaudrey.vercel.app/)